pearigee/pearigon/README.md

 The editor itself is CodeMirror with [Clojure Mode](https://github.com/nextjournal/clojure-mode) by the lovely folks at NextJournal.

+### SVG Export

+Export your project as an SVG so it can be used in all your favorite tools!

 ## Local Development

 You will need to have the following installed: